It's a New Day in Public Health.

 Center for Women and Children at Central Health Plaza

-515 West 6th Street
+515 West 6th St.

 Jacksonville, FL 32206

-8:00 a.m. – 5:00 p.m.
+8 a.m. – 5 p.m.

-Measles, mumps, rubella, pertussis, diphtheria, tetanus, polio, varicella, pneumococcal disease, hepatitis A, hepatitis B, influenza, meningococcal and Haemophilus influenzae type b (Hib) are all preventable by vaccine.
+Immunizations help develop the body’s ability to fight germs, which cause certain infectious diseases.
+Measles, mumps, rubella, pertussis, diphtheria, tetanus, polio, varicella, pneumococcal disease, hepatitis A, hepatitis B, influenza, meningococcal, and Haemophilus influenzae type b (Hib) are all preventable by vaccine.

-Community members are advised to follow vaccination schedules based upon the appropriate age group for when the dosage is most effective.
+These common childhood and adult diseases are easy to spread from one person to another.
+Community members are advised to follow immunization schedules based upon the appropriate age group for when the dosage is most effective.

-Cost for Vaccinations
+Cost

 Uninsured, Medicaid, and private insurance accepted.

-Cash, checks and credit card payments accepted.
+Cash, checks, and credit card payments accepted.

 Florida SHOTS